- Things to Do

 In the 1960s, Main Beach in Laguna Beach was not only a major tourist destination, but also known as the epicenter of the city's gay culture, which was home to two beachfront gay bars, Dante's and Barefoot.

 On May 9, 2017, the City of Laguna Beach presented the LGBT Heritage and Culture Committee with a proclamation recognizing the month of June as Lesbian, Gay, Bisexual & Transgender Heritage and Culture Month in Laguna Beach.
-Be sure to celebrate Gay Pride month with us every June.
-The 11th annual OC Pride LGBTQ Parade and Festival will be held in downtown Santa Ana on Saturday, June 22, 2019.
+Be sure to celebrate Gay Pride month with us every late May/early June.
+The 12th Annual OC Pride LGBTQ Parade and Festival will be held in Anaheim on Saturday, June 27, 2020.

 While the town has settled down some in recent years from its heyday in the 60s, Laguna Beach remains to be a vibrant draw for the LGBTQ community and their families.
 Events, art galleries, hotels, boutiques and restaurants all offering a new adventure.

 Laguna Beach has a host of excellent breakfast options to begin your day, and THE KOFFEE KLATCH has long been a meeting place for Laguna’s arts community.
 Grab a coffee and a scone, and then head down the street a half of a block to browse the extensive collection of vintage and original film, theater, and music posters dating all the way back to the mid-19th century, at VINTAGE POSTER.